Spread the love

 Raffles Hotel is one of Singapore’s most iconic landmarks and a symbol of the city’s colonial heritage.
 Built in 1887, it is one of the city’s oldest and most luxurious hotels and is home to a variety of fine dining restaurants and bars.
 Here, visitors can explore the hotel’s ornate interiors and admire its intricate architecture.

-See also Discovering the History of Maharashtra's Cultural Heritage Sites
+See also The Wonders of Maharashtra's Cultural Heritage Sites

 National Gallery Singapore